 If I ever had any advice for anyone it would be, know yourself.
 Yoga is the perfect opportunity to get to know yourself.
 You are your own one person package.
 Honour it.
 Love it.
 Listen to it.
 All your body is ever telling you is please and thank you.
-So find out: What does it really need?
+So, find out: What does it really need?
 How do you react to this or that?
 Who are you?
 Get to know all your bits and how they feel and fit.
-And most importantly Be yourself without rejection, just as you are, without judgement of who you're supposed to or who you think you are.
+Most importantly be yourself without rejection.
+Just as you are.
+Without judgement of who you're supposed to be or who you think you are.

 We may have to unlearn some things in order to learn how to really be human.
 How we grew up and what we've learned can block ourselves from seeing the truth.
 Who we really are.
-We are so much more beautiful than the old you would think.
+You are so much more beautiful than you think.
 To be human is powerful.
 So many untapped strengths lie within you.
 Sometimes we are not 100% human.
 Our animalistic tendencies creep out (anger, lust, greed, attachment).
-By tapping into your inner doubtless wisdom, you start to see these arise, without reacting to them, watch with great curiosity what is really going on.
+By tapping into your inner doubtless wisdom, you start to see these arise, without reacting to them, and watch with great curiosity what is really going on.
 This is looking at what is creating the sensation of discomfort.
 In class we do simple practices that will enable you to see and shift imbalances.
-Whenever I feel myself angry, sad, fearful, greedy, etc. I stop, take a deep breath, watch what's happening, make a choice of what to do, but most of the time I go into another room and shake my whole body and laugh about it and then return to whatever it was I was doing.
+Whenever I feel myself get angry, sad, fearful, greedy, etc., I stop, take a deep breath, watch what is happening, and make a choice of what to do.
+Most of the time, I go into another room and shake my whole body and laugh about it and then return to whatever it was I was doing.
 Shaking off that energy.
 If it's sadness, I sit in it.
 Sadness is said to sit right next to happiness.
-They are both very important feelings.
+They are both equivalent and important feelings.
 The link between gives them understanding.

 There is a word in sanskrit called "Nara".
 It means misaligned.
-It also means human.
+It also means to be human.
 As humans we are naturally misaligned.
 Yoga teaches us to discover these misalignments and reintegrate.
 "Naraka" means extreme misalignment or "hell".
 In other words, some of us are living in hell on Earth in our own bodies.
-The yogic practices help to release and minimize these misalignment's.
+The yogic practices help to release and minimize these misalignments.

 When moving into a pose, stop at your first feeling point.
 Once that space opens up, move into it.
 Never force yourself to go beyond your limitations (this can create blocks in the body).
 Naturally allow each piece to go where it fits.
 It's not about what the pose is supposed to look like, it's about how it feels.